We, as a nation, are in a state of continual connection to wifi.

 Smarter than starting an arms race, says Denehy, is to hire a professional to recalibrate the effectiveness of your own system in your own space.
 This might mean installing several access points, strategically placed around the office.
 Devices in the vicinity will more easily be able to establish a strong connection to your system and block out the fog created by your technologically noisy neighbor.

 With workplace productivity and basic business functions increasingly dependent on reliable wireless internet access, it pays to invest in business-grade equipment and work with professionals to ensure your access is uninterrupted.
-Whether you are setting up a network or looking to upgrade, Managed by Q can work with you to configure new networks, troubleshoot issues, and solve for slow connections.
+Whether you are setting up a network or looking to upgrade, Managed by Q can work with you to configure new networks, troubleshoot issues, and solve for slow office wifi connections.

 Photography by Melissa Morgan Walbridge